Small symplectic $4$-manifolds via contact gluing and some applications: Introduction and the main results

 For the next theorem, let $M_1$ be the small Seifert space $M((13,6), (3,2), (2,-1))$.
 It is known that $M_1$ is the link of a weighted homogeneous singularity which admits a rational homology disk smoothing (cf. \cite{BS}, Figure 1(f) with $q=1$).
 Let $\xi_{Mil}$ be the Milnor fillable contact structure on $M_1$ (cf. \cite{CNP}).
 Then as a consequence, the contact manifold $(M_1,\xi_{Mil})$ admits a symplectic filling $W$ which is a $\Q$-homology ball, i.e., $W$ is the corresponding Milnor fiber from the smoothing of the weighted homogeneous singularity, hence a Stein domain.
-According to Wahl (cf. \cite{W}, Theorem 1.8), there is a unique smoothing component, so such a Stein filling $W$ is uniquely determined.
+According to \cite{W}, there is a unique smoothing component, so such a Stein filling $W$ is uniquely determined.

-The lens space $L(25,19)$ as the link of a cyclic quotient singularity also admits a rational homology disk smoothing (see Wahl \cite{W0}).
+The lens space $L(25,19)$ as the link of a cyclic quotient singularity also admits a rational homology disk smoothing (cf. \cite{W0}).
 Let $W_{Mil}$ be the Milnor fiber of the smoothing, which is a $\Q$-homology ball symplectic filling of $(L(25,19),\xi_{Mil})$, where $\xi_{Mil}$ is the Milnor fillable contact structure on $L(25,19)$.

 \begin{theorem} (1) There exists a relative handlebody $Z_1$ of two symplectic $2$-handles which have two concave contact boundaries $(M_1,\xi_{Mil})$ and $(M_0,\xi_{inv})$, such that for any symplectic structure on $W_0$ with a convex contact boundary $(M_0,\xi_{fil})$, and for any $\Q$-homology ball symplectic filling $W$ of $(M_1,\xi_{Mil})$, the symplectic $4$-manifolds $W\cup Z_1\cup_{\Phi_1} W_0$ and $W\cup Z_1\cup_{\Phi_2} W_0$ are diffeomorphic to $\s^2\times \s^2$ and $\C\P^2\# \overline{\C\P^2}$ respectively, where $\Phi_1,\Phi_2$ are the contactomorphisms from Theorem 1.1.